AmaroT/CS-Portfolio-Projects/LinkedList/readme.md

 - CSV parser library (provided in the project)

 ## License
 This project is licensed under the MIT License.
-See 'License.txt' for more details.
+See `License.txt` for more details.